PrimeTimeTran/rn-currencyconverter/README.md

 - [ ] User can see both values formatted correctly for their regionale.
 The flag should also be shown.

 Create a new component to complete this rocket.
-Try to think about what data this component needs and how it should get it.
-Here's one solution for those of you who need help.
+Contemplate the data this component needs and how it should get it.

 <details>

-<summary>Part 1</summary>
+<summary>Hint 1</summary>
 <br>

 Here's the component: